ESAT Chemistry: Revision Notes

 Most testedC8.3

-This topic covers the practical methods used to separate the components of a mixture by exploiting their different physical properties.
-For the ESAT, you must be able to select the correct technique for a given mixture, such as separating salt from water or different inks from each other.
+Practical separation methods exploit the different physical properties of a mixture's components, and for the ESAT you must select the correct technique for a given mixture, such as separating salt from water or different inks from each other.

 Revise this topic ›Chromatography and Purity